Cary Grant: Personal life

-Relationships
+Marriages

 Grant was married five times.
-He wed Virginia Cherrill on February 9, 1934, at the Caxton Hall registry office in London.
+He wed Virginia Cherrill on February 9, 1934, at the Caxton Hall register office in London.
 She divorced him on March 26, 1935, following charges that he had hit her.
-The two were involved in a bitter divorce case which was widely reported in the press, with Cherrill demanding $1,000 a week from him in benefits from his Paramount earnings.
-After the demise of the marriage, he dated actress Phyllis Brooks from 1937.
+They were involved in a bitter divorce case which was widely reported in the press, with Cherrill demanding $1,000 a week from him in benefits from his Paramount earnings.
+Grant then dated actress Phyllis Brooks from 1937.
 They considered marriage and vacationed together in Europe in mid-1939, visiting the Roman villa of Dorothy Taylor Dentice di Frasso in Italy, but the relationship ended later that year.

 He married Barbara Hutton in 1942, one of the wealthiest women in the world, following a $50 million inheritance from her grandfather Frank Winfield Woolworth.
 They were derisively nicknamed "Cash and Cary", although Grant refused any financial settlement in a prenuptial agreement to avoid the accusation that he married for money.
-Towards the end of their marriage they lived in a white mansion at 10615 Bellagio Road in Bel Air.
+Toward the end of their marriage they lived in a white mansion at 10615 Bellagio Road in Bel Air.
 They divorced in 1945, although they remained the "fondest of friends".
-He dated Betty Hensel for a period, then married Betsy Drake on December 25, 1949, the co-star of two of his films.
-This proved to be his longest marriage, ending on August 14, 1962.
+He dated Betty Hensel for a period, then married Betsy Drake, the co-star of two of his films, on December 25, 1949.
+In 1957 Grant had an affair with Sophia Loren.
+Drake and Grant separated in 1958, divorcing on August 14, 1962.
+It was his longest marriage.

-Grant married Dyan Cannon on July 22, 1965, at Howard Hughes' Desert Inn in Las Vegas, and their daughter Jennifer was born on February 26, 1966, his only child; he frequently called her his "best production".
+Grant married Dyan Cannon on July 22, 1965, at the Desert Inn in Las Vegas, and their daughter Jennifer, his only child, was born on February 26, 1966; he frequently called her his "best production".
 He said of fatherhood:

 My life changed the day Jennifer was born.
 I've come to think that the reason we're put on this earth is to procreate.
 To leave something behind.
 Not films, because you know that I don't think my films will last very long once I'm gone.
 But another human being.
 That's what's important.